lingaraj2020/Foodie-App/README.md

  **2 type of router in web application
  1. client side routing-it is used to dispay our page
  2. server side routing-when we click on it it makes call to server fetches data and display on ui

+ #redux toolkit
+ -install @reduxjs/toolkit and react-redux
+ -build our store
+ -connect our store to our app
+ -slice(cart slice)
+ -dispatch(action)
+ -selector